kube-rs/website/docs/controllers/testing.md

 #### Low Reliability

-Setup problems are common, but will between CI provider.
+While this will vary between CI providers, cluster setup problems are common.

 As you now depend on both cluster specific actions to set up a cluster (e.g. [setup-k3d-k3s](https://github.com/nolar/setup-k3d-k3s)), and the underlying cluster interface (e.g. [k3d]), you have to deal with compatibility issues between these.
 Spurious cluster creation failures on GHA are common (particularly on `latest`).